phpb-com/short-duid/README.md

 _To run only benchmark, execute `npm run-script bench` after installation._

 ```
-$ npm test
-npm info it worked if it ends with ok
-npm info using npm@2.13.0
-npm info using node@v2.4.0
-npm info pretest short-duid@1.3.2
-npm info test short-duid@1.3.2
+MacBook-Pro:short-duid ian$ npm test && npm run bench

-> short-duid@1.3.2 test /builds/pixnr/short-duid
+> short-duid@1.4.1 test /Users/ian/GIT/short-duid
-> ./node_modules/mocha/bin/mocha --reporter spec ./test/
+> ./node_modules/mocha/bin/mocha —reporter spec ./test/*.js

   Short DUID
     #hashidEncode() and #hashidDecode()
-      ✓ should produce identical hashids from both instances for: 782313
+      ✓ should produce identical hashids from both instances for: 233596
-      ✓ should produce different hashids for two different integers: 782313 and 63616
+      ✓ should produce different hashids for two different integers: 233596 and 727342
-      ✓ decode should return same integer given output of encode as argument passed to encode: 173705
+      ✓ decode should return same integer given output of encode as argument passed to encode: 17052
-      ✓ decode should return same array of integers given output of encode as argument passed to encode: 782313,63616,173705
+      ✓ decode should return same array of integers given output of encode as argument passed to encode: 233596,727342,17052
-      ✓ should return hashid that is equal to "LeGxr" given [123456] as argument
+      ✓ should return hashid that is equal to “LeGxr” given [123456] as argument
-      ✓ should return hashid that is equal to [ "123456" ] given "LeGxr" as argument
+      ✓ should return hashid that is equal to [ “123456” ] given “LeGxr” as argument
-      ✓ should return hashid that is equal to "reG4QhO4NCpm" given [123456,7890,123] as argument
+      ✓ should return hashid that is equal to “reG4QhO4NCpm” given [123456,7890,123] as argument
-      ✓ should return hashid that is equal to [123456,7890,123] given "reG4QhO4NCpm" as argument
+      ✓ should return hashid that is equal to [123456,7890,123] given “reG4QhO4NCpm” as argument
       ✓ should return different hashids given same value and different salt
     #getRandomAPIKey()
       ✓ should return random API key 64 characters long